London Borough of Newham: Transgender identity

 The 2021 census showed that 1.5% of adults in Newham identified as transgender, derived from the Census question, "Is the gender you identify with the same as your sex registered at birth?".
-This gave Newham the highest proportion of transgender adults with the Borough of Brent coming second (at 1.3%).
+This gave Newham the highest proportion of transgender adults in England and Wales, with the Borough of Brent coming second (at 1.3%).
 The overall proportion in England and Wales was 0.5% with Brighton, an area well known for its LGBT communities, 1%.
 However, Prof Michael Biggs of Oxford University showed there was a correlation between the proportion of transgender people in these areas and the proportion for whom English was not their first language (35% in Newham and 34% in Brent, compared to 9% nationally), suggesting the question was not fully understood by some.
 Prof Biggs described the figures as "irredeemably flawed".
 In September 2024, Mary Gregory, a deputy director at the ONS said some people may have misunderstood the question, saying there was "potential bias" in how the question was answered "by those who responded that they had lower levels of English proficiency, some of whom may have mistakenly given an answer suggesting they were trans".
 As a result, the ONS downgraded the data from "accredited official statistics" to "official statistics in development" to reflect the possible flaws.